virgesmith/UKCensusAPI/README.md

 ## Usage

-The general usage is a two-step process.
-Firstly users can execute a one-off interactive quey where the user specifies:
+Firstly users can execute a one-off interactive query where the user specifies:
 - a census table
 - the fields and categories required in the output
 - (optionally) geographical coverage and resolution